Dr-Lab1/Labyrinthe-Payment/README.md

 If you haven't composed yet, it's time to install it.
 After all, it's the main installer of PHP dependencies.
 <a href="https://getcomposer.org/download/"> Click here to install composer</a>.

-After installation, go to the root of your project and issue this command:
+After installation, go to the root of your project and issue this command :

     composer install labyrinthe-payment

 ## Using GitHub

+With installation via github, there are two ways out.
+Either by git clone or by downloading the package zip file.

+1. Git clone

+    git clone ...

+3. Get the link and download

 # How to use Labyrinthe\Payment?